firemark/pixelopolis/docsrc/articles/schema/properties.rst

 .. warning::

-     is possible only to send element name and/or classes, is not possible to join with parent operator or another pseudoclasses
+     it is only possible to send element name and/or classes, is not possible to join with parent operator or another pseudoclasses

 .. todo::